codefellows/seattle-code-javascript-401d48/class-05/LECTURE.md

 ## Whiteboard stretch goal:

-given a linked list with integer values, multiply each existing value by itself, change the exiting value to the new value, and return the SAME linked list.
-On Monday, let's big O!
+Write a function that takes in a linked list.
+The linked list will contain only integer values.
+Multiply each existing node value by itself, change that existing node value to this new value, and return the SAME linked list.